mrjonlunn/tapestry/README.md

 The other reason is for me to play with Fabric, and get better at Python/PySpark, I said it is no means the right way of doing it.
 I have basicly tired to come up with very base idea and see where it goes.

 ## Releases
--  v0.5 - Intital release
+-  v0.1 - Intital release
--- dfs
+    - Basic notobooks to get file from a landing area to the Bronze-Raw Layer

 ## Roadmap
 ### Raw